mrqt0/best-practices/python/guidelines.md

 May use black to autoformat

 The flake8 configuration can be inside the setup.cfg, tox.ini or .flake8 file
-or passed as comand line arguments:
+or passed as command line arguments:
 ```ini
 ignore = E305
 exclude = .git,__pychache__
 max-line-length = 90
 ```

 ## Testing philosophy